mark-watson/haskell_tutorial_cookbook_examples/FastTag/README.md

 # Haskell version of FastTag

-## NOTE: this code is a work in progress - don't use it yet.

 Copyright 2016 Mark Watson (http://markwatson.com)

 Licensed under LGPL3 or Apache 2 licenses: take your pick.